Survivor search grips a grieving Beirut a month after blast

 “Where's your conscience?
 There's life under this building and you want to stop the work until tomorrow?” one woman screamed at a soldier.

-Members of Lebanon's Civil Defense team returned after midnight and resumed work.
+Members of Lebanon's Civil Defence team returned after midnight and resumed work.

 The army issued a statement Friday in response to the criticism, saying the Chilean team stopped work at 11:30 pm because it feared a wall might collapse.
 It added that army experts inspected the site and two cranes were brought in to remove the wall, after which the search resumed.